-- The DASB suggests to use a 'building- block' approach, maybe not in the short but at least in the medium term, in which international/global standards will be used as a starting point that are subsequently complemented by specific EU-requirements to enhance interoperability by design.
-Examples of where the DASB feels a building block approach could be considered is the (single) financial materiality perspective from the ISSB-framework as a basis to be subsequently complemented with the EU-framework's impact (double) materiality perspective.
+- the utmost importance of international (ISSB) developments which are compatible/interoperable with EU-requirements. - The DASB feels a way convergence could be enhanced is by using a 'building-block' approach, maybe not in the short but at least in the medium term, in which international/global standards will be used as a starting point that are subsequently complemented by specific EU-requirements to enhance interoperability by design. - Examples of where the DASB feels a building block approach could be considered is the (single) financial materiality perspective from the ISSB-framework as a basis to be subsequently complemented with the EUframework's impact (double) materiality perspective.
 This could for example be achieved by investigating whether IFRS S2 could be used as a building block.